HeroGroup/oakslab-assignment/readme.md

-In order to start the app, just run the following command npm install && npm start
+In order to start the app, just run the following command:
+# npm install && npm start

-database schema has been designed but not implemented the schema is in data/dbConnectors.ts and mongoose should installed prior to implementation
+database schema has been designed but not implemented.
+The schema is in data/dbConnectors.ts and mongoose should be installed prior to implementation.